jperrello/Zeroconf-AI/README.md

 }
 ```

 All servers speak OpenAI-compatible API.
 Whether you're hitting OpenRouter, Ollama, or even the sarcastic fallback server, the request/response format is identical.
-This means your client code works with ANY ZeroConf AI server without modification.
+This means your client code works with ANY Saturn server without modification.

 ## FAQ